Littled2/headless-cms/README.md

 ## About

 A very simple PHP based headless CMS for simple static websites.
+Complete with a client side router.

 Webpages on your website are represented in the /webpages directory, following the file structure used there.